 In this industry, you cannot do both quality and quantity.
 The two are genuinely incompatible at scale.
 High-quality olive oil production requires obsessive attention at every stage: the health of the trees, the timing of harvest, the speed of pressing after picking, the temperature of the mill, the size and cleanliness of the storage tanks, the conditions of bottling.
 Every one of those variables affects the final product.

 Large commercial producers are optimizing for volume and shelf life, not peak quality.
 That is not a criticism — it is just a different business with different priorities.
-But it means that the oil they are producing and the oil a small family farm is producing are not the same product, even if both bottles say "extra virgin olive oil" on the label.
+But it means the oil they produce and the oil a small family farm produces are not the same product, even if both bottles say "extra virgin olive oil" on the label.

 The olive oil industry has a well-documented adulteration and mislabeling problem.
 Read our post on fake olive oil here and the truth about Italian olive oil here.